claygiffin/100-coaches-site/src/pages/coaches/index.md

       - Author
       - Executive Coach
       - Non-Profit
-  - bio: "* First Chief of Staff reporting to Founder & Chairman Charles ‘Chuck’ Schwab.\r\n* Founding Director & Coach for Sir Richard Branson’s Entrepreneurship Centres.\r\n* Founding Advisor & Board Member, Stanford Univ Realtime Venture Design Lab\r\n\n\rMark C. Thompson is a senior operating executive and New York Times bestselling author with 30+ years coaching senior executives, including leadership teams working directly for founders Steve Jobs, Richard Branson, Charles Schwab, FitBit founder Eric Friedman, and Pinterest founders Ben Silbermann and Evan Sharpe.
-He is a founding member of World Bank President Jim Kim’s Leadership Advisory Board, and served as a Governor for the Investment Securities Council at the World Economic Forum in Davos.
-He is a founding director of Sir Richard Branson’s Virgin Unite Entrepreneurship Centres.
-The Virgin group has over 350 companies.\r\n\n\rMark was Chairman of Rioport, which popularized the MP-3 player before iTunes.
-He was a founding Board member of Esurance, which was sold to Allstate Insurance.
-He was a founding Board member of Interwoven during the Nasdaq IPO and then sold to HP.
-He was Chairman of the Integration, which was sold to Silicon Labs.
-At his alma mater, Stanford University, Mark was a founding advisor of Stanford’s Real-Time Venture Design Lab and served as a Visiting Scholar for seven years.
-He was a board member of the John F. Kennedy University Institute for Entrepreneurial Leadership, where he received the institute’s first ever Lifetime Achievement Award.\r\n\n\rMark was an operating executive at Charles Schwab reporting to the Chairman, Charles ‘Chuck’ Schwab.
-Mark was on the team that launched Schwab as an NYSE IPO, and he was the first Retail & Institutional Investor Relations Officer, first Chief Customer Experience Officer and Executive Producer of Schwab.com, and Chief Communications Officer. www.MarkCThompson.com"
-    coachName: Mark C. Thompson
-    jobTitle: >-
-      NYT Bestselling Author/Coach: Amex, Lyft, Pinterest, Pfizer, Schwab, Intel, Virgin, IOC/Harvard
-    links:
-      linkedin: successmatters
-    photo: /uploads/Thompson_Mark.jpg
-    tags:
-      - Author
-      - Consultant
-      - Executive Coach
-      - Speaker
   - bio: "Mark Parsells is Chairman and CEO of Montpelier Ventures, a management consulting and executive coaching firm.
 He has senior level management experience in Fortune 20 companies and has run several mid to early stage private equity backed companies.
 He is a Marshall Goldsmith Stakeholder Certified Coach and is a member of the MG100 Executive Coach group.\r\n\n\rHe has been Chairman and Chief Executive Officer of three private equity backed FinTech companies: Global Debt Registry (MHR); Regulatory Datacorp (Bain Capital/Goldman Sachs) and Fusura (AIG/Prudential).\r\n\n\rMark was President of Citibank Online, the #1 ranked online bank in the US at the time, and ran Citi’s Global Online Banking Technology in 53 countries.\r\n\n\rHe also ran a multi-billion-dollar division at Bank One where he increased profit in his group from $60M to $220M in 24 months.
 In addition, he was Bank One’s first Chief Privacy Officer.\r\n\n\rAt American Express, he founded the Government Services card acceptance division which grew to more than $1 Billion in charge volume.
 He concurrently served as the Chief Compliance Officer of the $105B American Express division that managed relationships with merchants that accepted the Card for payments.\r\n\n\rHe has broad experience in running online and highly technical businesses.
 He has been a successful CEO, President, COO, Chairman, and Corporate Director on more than 20 public, private and non-profit boards.
 He is a veteran corporate operating manager as well as a start-up and turn-around expert."
     coachName: Mark Parsells
     jobTitle: >-